SPC Innovator Awards

 What it is: TECHNOMELT® SUPRA ECO is a high performance hot melt adhesive with a negative cradle-to-gate carbon footprint.
 The formulation leverages bio-based raw materials and mass-balance to achieve up to 98% renewable content, the highest level of renewable content in a hot melt adhesive for carton and case sealing applications.
 One key raw material is AFFINITY™ RE, a polyolefin plastomer from Dow, produced from renewable resources and utilizing a mass-balance approach.

 Why it matters: The implementation of the mass balance concept at Henkel’s and all suppliers’ manufacturing plants is currently in certification by the International Sustainability and Carbon Certification (ISCC).
-These products also deliver the same adhesion, set and open time, and heat-resistance performance of the existing fossil fuel-based Henkel premium hot melt products, directly supporting customer expectations and current market needs.
-As well as consuming fewer sustainable raw materials to produce, this range of products enables more sustainable production processes and are compatible with paper recycling streams.Neenah - Paper Garment Mailer Innovation in Responsible Sourcing Finalist
+These products deliver the same performance standards – adhesion, set speed, open time, and heat-resistance – as existing fossil fuel-based premium hot melt products while reducing the CO2 footprint of their customers’ packaging process.
+This range of products are also compatible with paper recycling streams.Neenah - Paper Garment Mailer Innovation in Responsible Sourcing Finalist

 What it is: This mailer, designed to deliver non-fragile, soft goods like garments sold via e-commerce, is fiber-based, widely recyclable, water and tear resistant, and high-quality printable.
 Additional features include a duel-closer to enhance returnability, an embedded tear strip for ease of opening and a gusset design for ease of fulfillment.
 It uses 100% FSC-Certified pulp and 50% post-consumer waste, is made with Green-e Renewable Electricity, and is SmartWay certified.